eburghar/kakpipe/README.md

 workflows, and as fifo doesn't support ansi-code yet, you generally end up using a shell, traveling back and forth to kakoune just to launch a command that needs no interaction.

-`kakpipe.kak` defines 2 kakoune commands built on top of `kakpipe` you can use to automate those simples workflows without leaving the comfort of your editor and without sacrificing readability:
+`kakpipe.kak` defines 2 kakoune commands built on top of `kakpipe fifo` you can use to automate those simples workflows without leaving the comfort of your editor and without sacrificing readability:
 - `kakpipe` which immediately switch to the buffer and let you see the result of the execution in real time with colors rendering and